abpoll/open/README.md

 ### Environment set up
 Clone the repository into a local project directory.

+This project was developed with Python version 3.11.7

 #### With Conda
 From the terminal in your local project directory, run `cd env` and then `conda env create -f environment.yml` or replace `conda` with `mamba`.